Colorectal Cancer Awareness Month: Here’s What You Should Know

 How Does the At-Home Kit Work?

-The at-home kits are a newer, often more appealing option for patients as they do not require prep, diet changes, or time off of work.
+The at-home kits are a newer option that does not require prep, diet changes, or time off of work.
 Getting one of these kits requires an order from your healthcare provider.
-Williams Integracare often works with brands like Cologuard to get patients these kits if your provider considers it a good option for you.
+Williams Integracare often works with brands like Cologuard to get patients these kits if your provider considers it a good option for you depending on your unique risk factors.

 How Effective is the In-Home Kit?